globulus/simi/guides/functions.md

 }(1, 2) # prints 3
 ```

 Just remember that improvements to conciseness shouldn't be made at the expense of readability.

+#### Closures

+All Šimi functions are closures - they have access to variables declared outside their scope and hold onto them.
+These variables are immutable from within the function